dominiksalvet/gim/README.md

 # gim

-> A simple smart Git-based installation manager.
+> A simple smart installation manager for your Git projects.

 What about to **install and update** your favorite Git projects like this?